andreacalderonvv/cse15l-lab-reports/Lab Report 1.md

 pic here

-**Second Step:** Paste ssh cs15lsp23zz@ieng6.ucsd.edu but replace the zz with your own letters and after type in the password that you just made.
+**Second Step:** Paste ssh cs15lsp23zz@ieng6.ucsd.edu but replace the zz with your own letters, type yes, and after type in the password that you just made.
 You should see this message.

 pic here

-**Third Step:**
+**Third Step:** You can try inputting the following commands into the terminal and seeing that you get:
+`cd ~`
+`cd`
+`ls -lat`
+`ls -a`
+`ls <directory> where <directory> is /home/linux/ieng6/cs15lsp23/cs15lsp23abc, where the abc is one of the other group members’ username`
+`cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/`
+`cat /home/linux/ieng6/cs15lsp23/public/hello.txt`

+This is an example of mine.

+pic here.